Patrick Ax: International

 Ax was part of the same Netherlands under 21 side as future internationals Dirk Kuyt, Rafael van der Vaart and John Heitinga, but despite several appearances he did not make the step up to the full national team.

 Ax took part in the 2002 UEFA European Under-21 Championship with the Netherlands.
 He had previously scored a goal in a qualifying match against the Republic of Ireland.

 Ax has also played Beach soccer for the Netherlands, representing his country in 3 matches at the 2013 FIFA Beach Soccer World Cup in Tahiti.

 Retirement

 Ax retired from professional football at the relatively young age of 29.
 Ax played amateur football for Dijkse Boys.
 He helped the Helmond-based team to achieve promotion to the Topklasse for the 2010–11 season, the highest level of amateur football in the Netherlands.
 From 2010 through 2015, Ax played for TEC.

+Managerial career

+After retiring as a player, Ax became a youth coach at Vitesse.
+He took charge as head coach of AGOVV in September 2024.